Southern Asia 1915: Ottoman Raids in Persia and Sinai

 12–30 Jan 1915 Ottoman occupation of Tabriz▲

 Taking advantage of the diversion of Russian troops to the Caucasus front, the Ottoman Mosul Group under Ömer Fevzi Bey captures Tabriz, Persia, facing little resistance.
-The shocked Russians launch a new offensive in northern Persia, retaking the city on January 30.in wikipedia
+The shocked Russians launch a new offensive in northern Persia, retaking the city on January 30.

 18 Jan 1915 Japan’s Twenty-One Demands▲